PX4/PX4-user_guide/en/sim_gazebo_gz/tools_avl_automation.md

 ```

 Follow the README.md found in Avl to finish the setup process for AVL (requires to set up plotlib and eispack libraries).
-I recommend using the gfortran compile option.
+We recommend using the gfortran compile option.
 This might require you to install `gfortran`.
 This can be done by running: